 Once you’ve chosen a theme, you’ll likely want to customize your layout.
 We’ll get onto this, but before that, you’ll need to look at implementing some additional functionality to your site.

 4. Install Some Essential WordPress Plugins

 Every WordPress developer has a list of ‘must-install’ plugins.
 In a nutshell, these tools extend the capabilities of WordPress, and many of the best and most essential plugins are open-source and free.
 For example:

 - Jetpack.
 This is a collection of modules from the makers of WordPress that enable you to secure your site, share your content automatically, display contact forms, and much more besides.

 - Yoast SEO.
-SEO is key for earning a high Google ranking, and this plugin is by far the most popular and comprehensive option available.
-It analyzes your content, and displays areas of optimization via a traffic light system.
+SEO is key to earning a high Google ranking, and this plugin is by far the most popular and comprehensive option available.
+It analyzes your content and displays areas of optimization via a traffic light system.

 - Akismet.
 Spam is a bane of many site owner’s lives, and this plugin roots out spam comments based on a community database.
 This is yet another solution from the developers of WordPress.

 - Wordfence Security.
 This is likely one of the most vital plugins you can install.
 It’s a multipurpose plugin that will help protect your site from brute force logins, prevent certain malicious IPs from accessing your site in the first place, and much more.